cocos/cocos-docs/en/cocos-service/agc-auth.md

 `getVerifyCode(): void`

-Get verification code (for phone number and email address authentication methods only).
+Get verification code (for phone number or email account authentication methods only).

 **Example**: